-Component Purpose and link to strategy Operation Maximum opportunity Performance measures Salary retain high-caliber talent to deliver the Company's strategy. intervals, normally annually, and makes strategy. strategy. intervals, normally annually, and makes strategy. strategy. intervals and the Board Changes approved by the Board are generally effective from 1 January each year. intervals and the approx There is no prescribed formulaic maximum salary or salary increase but any increases will take into account prevailing market and economic conditions and the approach to employee pay throughout the Company. conditions apply, an individual's performance in their role is taken into account in determining any salary Reflects the responsibilities of the role as well as the individual's skills, experience and Salaries are set taking into account a number of factors including but not limited to: In assessing base salaries, the Committee takes into account market data, but does not target a specific percentile when setting pay levels, rather considers it as one factor along with several others including those increase. performance. scope and responsibilities of the role; Designed to provide an appropriate level of fixed salary increases awarded to the overall employee population; set out under the "Operation" column. income to avoid any over- reliance on variable pay elements that could indirectly encourage skills and experience of the relevant individual; Base salary increases for Executive Directors are awarded at the discretion of the Board upon the recommendations of the Committee; however, salary increases excessive risk taking. individual and company performance; will normally be no greater than the general increase awarded to the wider • market; workforce, in percentage of salary terms unless the salary is meaningfully below competitiveness assessed by periodic benchmarking; peers or below market salary. • general economic and market conditions; In addition, a higher increase may be made where an individual had been appointed to a new role at below market calary while changes in the size and complexity of the Company; and a new role at below-market salary while gaining experience.
-Subsequent demonstration of strong performance may result in a salary increase that is higher than that awarded to the wider workforce. • the underlying rate of inflation.
-To the extent that salary is set in USD but paid to a UK-based Executive Director, it will be converted and paid in GBP pursuant to the terms of the applicable service agreement (as amended and/or superseded from time to time).
-Benefits Designed to support Executive Directors in The Company aims to offer benefits that are in line with market practice. ts that are Not applicable.
-Not applicable. carrying out their duties and contribute to retention and recruitment.
+Maximum opportunity There is no prescribed formulaic maximum salary or salary increase but any increases will take into account prevailing market and economic conditions and the approach to employee pay throughout the Company.

+In assessing base salaries, the Committee takes into account market data, but does not target a specific percentile when setting pay levels, rather considers it as one factor along with several others including those set out under the "Operation" column.

+Base salary increases for Executive Directors are awarded at the discretion of the Board upon the recommendations of the Committee; however, salary increases will normally be no greater than the general increase awarded to the wider workforce, in percentage of salary terms unless the salary is meaningfully below peers or below market salary.

+In addition, a higher increase may be made where an individual had been appointed to a new role at below- market salary while gaining experience.
+Subsequent demonstration of strong performance may result in a salary increase that is higher than that awarded to the wider workforce.

+Performance measures While no formal performance conditions apply, an individual's performance in their role is taken into account in determining any salary increase.

+Component Benefits Purpose and link to strategy Designed to support Executive Directors in carrying out Operation The Company aims to offer benefits that are in line with market practice.
+Maximum opportunity Not applicable.
+Performance measures Not applicable. their duties and contribute to retention and recruitment.
 The main benefits currently provided include private health insurance, disability insurance, and death in service.
 The Company may offer relocation allowances or assistance.
 Expatriate benefits may be offered where relevant including fees for tax advice associated with completion of international tax returns and, if relevant, any gross-up for tax.
-Travel, accommodation and any reasonable business-related expenses (including tax thereon) may be reimbursed.
+Travel, accommodation and any reasonable business- related expenses (including tax thereon) may be reimbursed.
 Executive Directors may become eligible for other benefits in future where the Committee and/or the Board deems it appropriate.
 Where additional benefits are introduced for the wider workforce, Executive Directors may participate on broadly similar terms.
 Pension The Company aims to provide a contribution towards life in retirement.
 Executive Directors are eligible to receive employer contributions to the Company's Group Personal Pension Scheme or 401k plan, as applicable, or a salary supplement in lieu of pension benefits, or a mixture of both.
 Up to 6% of compensation per annum or such contribution required by legislation aligned to the wider workforce.
 Company contributions to employee pension plans may be limited by tax regulations.
 Not applicable.
+16